 Using the mainstream worlds of music and sport as engagement Key Changes Health and Social provides a structured programme of exercise and therapeutic activities for men aged 20 – 50 in recovery from mental illnesses.

-The weekly drop-in session offers accessible and culturally relevant pro-social physical activities including football, table tennis, snooker, gardening and art, social media workshop, complimentary therapies, with a DJ and an Open Mic session, juice bar and information, guidance and talks and presentations around healthy lifestyles with promotion of smoking cessation.
+The monthly drop-in session offers accessible and culturally relevant pro-social physical activities including football, table tennis, snooker, gardening and art, social media workshop, complimentary therapies, with a DJ and an Open Mic session, juice bar and information, guidance and talks and presentations around healthy lifestyles with promotion of smoking cessation.
 A volunteer programme provides vocational training and work experience opportunities.